 Bicycles may be ridden to the parking areas but not on site.
 We cannot provide security for bicycles.

 Because of concerns regarding event public safety, no parcels or coolers will be allowed through the event gates.
 Please leave these items at home or in your vehicle.
 All carry items can be subject to search prior to entering the event.
 Please allow extra time so we can enhance your safety!

-For the safety of everyone at the event, drones are not allowed on site, in camps or in the parking areas.
+Due to Minnesota state regulations and for the safety of everyone at the event, drones are not allowed on site, in camps or in the parking areas.